tidwall/tile38-geonames-bench/README.md

 $ tile38-geonames-bench
 ```

-The first run may take a while because it needs to download the geonames `allCountries.zip` file.
-It's pretty big.
+The first run may take a while because it needs to download the geonames `allCountries.zip` file and generate the `geonames.bin.gz` file.